 "I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world."

-Jesus did not say "in this world you might occasionally experience difficulty."
+Jesus did not say "you might occasionally experience difficulty."
 He said: you will have trouble.
 Then he said: take heart anyway.
 The peace he offers does not depend on the trouble stopping.
+It is rooted in something the trouble cannot touch.

 "Cast your cares on the Lord and he will sustain you; he will never let the righteous be shaken."